History of bookselling: Modern bookselling

-In the course of the 16th and 17th centuries the Low Countries for a time became the chief centre of the bookselling world, and many of the finest folios and quartos in our libraries bear the names of Jansen, Blauw or Plantin, with the imprint of Amsterdam, Utrecht, Leiden or Antwerp, while the Elzevirs produced - besides other works - their charming little pocket classics.
+In the course of the 16th and 17th centuries the Low Countries for a time became the chief centre of the bookselling world, and many of the folios and quartos in their libraries bear the names of Jansen, Blauw or Plantin, with the imprint of Amsterdam, Utrecht, Leiden or Antwerp, while the Elzevirs produced - besides other works - pocket classics.
 The southern towns of Douai and Saint-Omer (both in present-day France) at the same time furnished polemical works in English.

-Queen Elizabeth interfered little with books except when they emanated from Roman Catholics, or touched upon her royal prerogatives; and towards the end of her reign, and during that of her successor, James, bookselling flourished.
+Queen Elizabeth I interfered little with books except when they emanated from Roman Catholics, or touched upon her royal prerogatives; and towards the end of her reign, and during that of her successor, James, bookselling flourished.
 So much had bookselling increased during the Protectorate of 1653–1659 that in 1658 William London published A Catalogue of the most Vendible Books in England.
 A bad time immediately followed.
 Although there were provincial booksellers, the centre of the trade was St. Paul's Churchyard.
 When the Great Fire of London began in 1666 the booksellers put most of their stock in the vaults of the church, where it was destroyed.
 The Restoration of 1660 restored the office of Licenser of the Press, which continued until 1694.

 The first British copyright statute, the Statute of Anne (1709), which specially relates to booksellers, enacted that, if any person shall think the published price of a book unreasonably high, he may make a complaint to the Archbishop of Canterbury, and to certain other persons named, who shall examine his complaint, and if well founded reduce the price; and any bookseller charging more than the price so fixed shall be fined £5 for every copy sold.
 The complaint procedure prescribed in this statute was apparently never used.

 Modern book-selling has changed dramatically with the advent of the computer.
 With major websites such as Amazon, eBay, and other book distributors offering affiliate programs, book sales can be facilitated through an affiliate program.